r4xghu25/Virebase/README.md

 # Virebase
-test trojan and virus  / Beta version / just 2
+make trojan and all type virus  / Beta version / just 2